Salva Kiir Mayardit

-Salva Kiir Mayardit (born 13 September 1951), also known as Salva Kiir, is a South Sudanese politician who has been the President of South Sudan since its independence on 9 July 2011.
+Salva Kiir Mayardit (born 13 September 1951), commonly known as Salva Kiir, is a South Sudanese politician who has served as the President of South Sudan since its independence on 9 July 2011.
 Prior to independence, he was the President of the Government of Southern Sudan, as well as First Vice President of Sudan, from 2005 to 2011.
 He was named Commander-in-Chief of the Sudan People's Liberation Army (SPLA) in 2005, following the death of John Garang.

+Kiir was born to the Dinka ethnic group and joined Anyanya rebels fighting for Southern independence during the First Sudanese Civil War in 1967.
+Following the outbreak of the Second Sudanese Civil War in 1983, Kiir joined the new Sudan People's Liberation Movement (SPLM) rebel group led by John Garang as a member of its armed wing, the Sudanese People's Liberation Army (SPLA), eventually becoming the head of the SPLA.
+Following the Comprehensive Peace Agreement, the South gained autonomy under the leadership of Garang in July 2005.
+Following Garang's death at the end of the month, Kiir became the new President of the Southern Autonomous region, as well as First Vice President of the central government.
+Kiir won re-election as President following the 2010 South Sudanese general election.
+The following year, South Sudan gained independence after the 2011 South Sudanese independence referendum with Kiir as its inaugural President.

 Early life

 Kiir was born in 1951 into a pastoral Dinka family in the village of Akon in the Awan-Chan Dinka community in Gogrial County, South Sudan, as the eighth of nine children (six boys and three girls) in the family.
 His father, Kuethpiny Thiik Atem (d.
-2007), was a cattle herder who belongs to Payum clan.
+2007), was a cattle herder who belonged to the Payum clan.
 Atem had three wives, Awiei Rou Wol, Adut Makuei Piol and Awien Akoon Deng, along with 16 children.
-Kiir's mother, Awiei Rou Wol Tong was a farmer, who belongs to the Payii clan.
+Kiir's mother, Awiei Rou Wol Tong, was a farmer, who belonged to the Payii clan.